bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-104">104.
 Check if a Number is a Harshad Number (Niven Number)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-A Harshad number, also known as a Niven number, is an integer divisible by the sum of its digits.
+<p>A Harshad number, also known as a Niven number, is an integer divisible
+by the sum of its digits.
 The isHarshadNumber function determines whether a given number meets this criterion.
-It calculates the sum of the digits of the number, and then checks if the number itself is divisible by this sum.
+It calculates the sum of the digits of the number, and then checks if the number itself is divisible by this sum.</p>
 <pre>
 const isHarshadNumber = (num) => num % &lbrack;...String(num)&rbrack;.reduce((sum,
 digit) => sum + Number(digit), 0) === 0;